ssdev-95/ssdev-95/README.md

 <p align="center">☣️</p>

-I'm Salomao Souza.
-I'm from Brazil, I love learning new things and I'm ready for challenges!
+My name is Salomao Souza and i'm from Brazil.
+I love learning new things and I'm ready for challenges!

 ## ☣️ Technologies
 Knowledge:
 - Learning (and loving) **Web development**